 Good luck with your sewing project!

-You can now support me on Ko-Fi!
-Any amount helps covering the fees for pattern making and illustrating software, fabrics, threads… If you can’t afford a donation, you can also support the blog by liking, sharing and commenting my posts.
-Anything helps!
-Thanks!
+You can support me on Ko-Fi!
+Every little bit helps cover the costs of pattern-making software, illustration tools, fabrics, threads, and more.
+If a donationโs not possible, you can still support the blog by liking, sharing, and commenting on my posts.
+Thanks so much!

 Thank you for all these wonderful patterns!
-I appreciate your work a lot ☺️
+I appreciate your work a lot โบ๏ธ

-I don’t know if you take requests, but something in the daytime style of the 1 and 2 season of Downton Abbey would be fun! 😅
+I don’t know if you take requests, but something in the daytime style of the 1 and 2 season of Downton Abbey would be fun! ๐

 Hmm I never watched the show.
 I had a look, but it may be too vintage for me… I don’t think I have the expertise.
 But thanks for the suggestion!